JuliaLang/Juleps/Logging.md

 * A simple, unified interface to generate log events in `Base`
 * Conventions for the structure and semantics of the resulting log records
 * A minimum of dispatch machinery to capture, route and filter log records
-* A default backend for displaying, filtering and interacting with the log stream which makes the log record structure visible.
+* A default backend for displaying, filtering and interacting with the log stream.

 A non-goal is to create a complete set of logging backends - these can be supplied by packages.

-## The design problem - two competing users
+## The design problem

-The core of the logging design problem is the competing desires of two sets of
-users: package authors versus application authors.
+There's two broad classes of users for a logging library - library authors and application authors - each with rather different needs.

-### The package author
+### The library author

-The package author wants logging with the default setup to "just work": it should involve **zero setup** and should produce **output which is easy to understand**.
+Ideally logging should be a high value tool for library development, making library authors lives easier, and giving users insight.

+For the library author, the logging tools should make log events *easy to generate*:

-* A minimum of syntax - ideally just a logger verb and the message object in many cases.
+* Logging should require a minimum of syntax - ideally just a logger verb and the message object in many cases.
 Context information for log messages (file name, line number, module, stack trace, etc.) should be automatically gathered without a syntax burden.
-* Freedom in formatting the log message - simple string interpolation, `@sprintf` and `fmt()`, etc should all be fine.
+* Log generation should be free from prescriptive log message formatting.
+Simple string interpolation, `@sprintf` and `fmt()`, etc should all be fine.
+When log messages aren't strings, a sensible conversion should be applied by default.
+* Flexible user definable structure for log records should make it easy to record snapshots of program state in the form of variable names and values.
+  This would generalize `@show` using log records as a transport mechanism.

+The default configuration for log message reporting should involve *zero setup* and should produce *readable output*:

 * No mention of log dispatch should be necessary at the message creation site.
-* Easy filtering of log messages.
-* Clear guidelines about the meaning and appropriate use of standard log levels for consistency between packages, along with guiding the appropriate use of logging vs stdout.
-* The default console log handler should integrate somehow with the display system to show log records in a way which is highly readable.
+* The default console log handler should integrate somehow with the display system, to show log records in a way which is highly readable.
+* Basic filtering of log messages should be easy to configure.

+The default configuration for log message reporting will generally define what library authors see during development, so will end up defining the conventions authors use when including logging in their library.
+To this extent, it's important to do a good job displaying metadata!

 ### The application author

-The API should be **flexible enough** for advanced users:

-* For all packages using the standard logging API, it should be simple to intercept, filter and redirect logs in a unified and centrally controlled way.
+Application authors bring together many disparate libraries into a larger system; they need consistency and flexibility in collecting log records.

-* Log records are more than a string: loggers typically gather context information both lexically (eg, module, file name, line number) and dynamically (eg, time, stack trace, thread id).
-The API should preserve this structured information.
+Log events are generally tagged with useful context information which is available both lexically (eg, module, file name, line number) and dynamically (eg, time, stack trace, thread id).
+Log records should have *consistent, flexible metadata* which represents and preserve this structured information in a way that can be collected systematically.

+* Each logging location should have a unique identifier, `id`, passed as part of the log record metadata.
+This greatly simplifies tasks such limiting the rate of logging for a given line of code.
 * Users should be able to add structured information to log records, to be preserved along with data extracted from the logging context.
 For example, a list of `key=value` pairs offers a decent combination of simplicity and power.
+* Clear guidelines should be given about the meaning and appropriate use of standard log levels so libraries can be consistent.

+Log *collection* should be unified:

-* Formatting and dispatch of log records should be in the hands of the user if they need it.
-For example, a log handler library may need to write json records across the network to a log server.
+* For all libraries using the standard logging API, it should be simple to intercept, and dispatch logs in a unified way which is under the control of the application author.
+For example, to write json log records across the network to a log server.
-* It should be possible to log to a user defined log context; automatically choosing a context for zero setup logging may not suit all cases.
-For example, in some cases we may want to use a log context explicitly attached to a user-defined data structure.
-* It should be possible to control log filtering per thread or task.
+* It should be possible to naturally control log dispatch from concurrent tasks.
-* Possible extensions
-    * Unique message IDs based on code location for finer grained message filtering?
+  For example, if the application uses a library to handle simultaneous HTTP connections for both an important task and a noncritical background job, we may wish to handle the messages generated by these two `Task`s differently.

-The design should allow for an **efficient implementation**, to encourage the availability of logging in production systems; logs you don't see should be almost free, and logs you do see should be cheap to produce.
-The runtime cost comes in three flavours:
+The design should allow for an *efficient implementation*, to encourage the availability of logging in production systems; logs you don't see should be almost free, and logs you do see should be cheap to produce.
+The runtime cost comes in a few flavours:

-* Cost in the logging library, to determine whether to filter a message.
+* Cost in the logging frontend, to determine whether to filter a message.
+* Cost in the logging frontend, in collecting context information.
-* Cost in user code, to construct quantities which will only be used in the log message.
+* Cost in user code, to construct quantities which will only be used in a log message.
-* Cost in the logging library in collecting context information and to dispatch and format log records.
+* Cost in the logging backend, in filtering and displaying messages.

 ## Proposed design

 A prototype implementation is available at https://github.com/c42f/MicroLogging.jl

 ### Quickstart Example

 #### Frontend